tuokri/rs2stats/README.md

 `ParseStats.exe "E:\ww_logs\*" "E:\collected_logs\results\stats.csv"
 --player-threshold 16 --analyze`

-The first argument is the path to log files to analyze.
+The first argument is the path to log file(s) to analyze.
 The `*` character is a wildcard, denoting all the files in `E:\ww_logs\`.
 The second argument is the stats output file.
 The third argument, `--player-threshold X`, filters off the matches where the number of players was fewer than X when the match ended.
 The fourth